Understanding Required Minimum Distributions (RMDs) for Inherited IRAs

-Ready to Get Started?The rules for required distributions from inherited IRAs have changed a lot over the last few years.
+Rules for required distributions from inherited IRAs have changed significantly in recent years.

-For a few years there was some grey area in how recent tax laws like the SECURE Act should apply to inherited IRA RMDs.
+For several years, there was uncertainty regarding how recent tax laws, such as the SECURE Act, applied to inherited IRA RMDs.
 Now in 2024, we have some more guidance from the IRS for how much those who inherit IRAs are required to take out each year.

-First, know that if you are the beneficiary of an IRA owner who passed away in 2019 or earlier, changes from the SECURE act do not apply to you.
+First, know that If the original IRA owner passed away in 2019 or earlier, the SECURE Act does not impact your distributions.
 You still have your annual distributions you must take out each year, but those have not changed.
 You can continue what you are doing.

-If the original IRA owner died in 2020 or later, the SECURE Act applies to you, and you have a fee more rules to know about.
+If the original IRA owner passed away in 2020 or later, the SECURE Act applies, introducing additional distribution rules.
 There are a lot of different rules here depending on your relationship to the original owner, but in this video we’re going to cover just the most common scenario in which a non-spouse beneficiary who is more than 10 years younger than the original owner, inherits an IRA.

 So this is inherited from your parents, grandparents, or likely aunts and uncles.